HistoryThis section has been translated automatically.

 DefinitionThis section has been translated automatically.

-Rare, fibroblastic, intermediate, locally aggressively growing, rarely metastasizing tumor of the skin connective tissue, occurring exclusively in the skin.
-DFSP is the most common skin sarcoma.
+Rare, exclusively skin, fibroblastic, intermediate, locally aggressive growing, rarely metastatic tumor of the skin connective tissue.
+DFSP is the most common sarcoma of the skin.

 You might also be interested in